adhitrajaf/smart_shopper/README.md

 Open and run the Jupyter Notebook located at process/store_data.ipynb.
 This script will create sample collections, generate vector embeddings, and store everything in your cluster.

 4. Run the Application
-Once the database is populated, you can start the Streamlit web application.
+Before run the main website.py u should run jupyter notebook store_data.ipynb first to get data and connect to MongoDB Once the database is populated, you can start the Streamlit web application.

 Bash